jpetazzo/jpetazzo.github.io/_posts/2019-01-22-docker-compose-kubernetes-1-en.markdown

 that we can reuse, or at least use as a base, for many applications.

-If the apps differ significantly from each other, there is no way around it: we need to convert them one by one.
+If the apps differ significantly, there's no way around it: we need to convert them one by one.

 In that case, my technique is to tackle the problem by both ends.
-In concrete terms, that means converting an app manually, and then think about what we can adapt and tweak so that the original app (running under Compose) can be easier to deploy with Kubernetes.
+In concrete terms, that means converting an app manually, and then thinking about what we can adapt and tweak so that the original app (running under Compose) can be easier to deploy with Kubernetes.
 Some tiny changes can help a lot.
 For instance, if we connect through another